zohar1000/ng-cond/README.md

 This is not always enough when working in zone less mode ({ngZone: 'noop'} in bootstrap), in this case detectChanges() should be called.</br>
 The directive checks the application zone mode and calls the appropriate method, markForCheck() in zone mode and detectChanges() in zone less mode.<br/>

-You can override this behaviour by specifying the options:
+You can override this behavior by specifying the options:

 | Option        |               |
 |------------- |:-------------|